mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 **Tomasz:**   [00:52:40] Thank you very much for having me.

 **Michaela:**  [00:52:42] Yeah, it was my pleasure.
 Okay.
+Bye-bye

-Bye-bye I hope you enjoyed another episode of the stuffed engineering unlocked podcast, but before I let you go, let me tell you that this week black Friday, I have some special, really amazing discounts on my code review workshops.
+I hope you
+enjoyed another episode of the software engineering unlocked podcast, but before I let you go, let me tell you that this week black Friday, I have some special, really amazing discounts on my code review workshops.
 So if you ever think of the idea of booking one.
 I think now is the time.
-So hop over to awesome code reviews.com.
-And I hope to see you in two weeks for another episode of the soft engineering and luck podcast.
+So hop over to https://awesomecodereviews.com.
+And I hope to see you in two weeks for another episode of the software engineering unlocked podcast.
 Bye.